vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ## Zipkin by way of RabbitMQ

-Another alternative lets us push spans to Zipkin via [RabbitMQ](https://www.rabbitmq.com).
-Including the `spring-boot-starter-amqp` dependency on the classpath enables us to set up connectivity for Sleuth to send spans over Rabbit Queues.
+Another alternative lets us push traces to Zipkin via [RabbitMQ](https://www.rabbitmq.com).
+Including the `spring-boot-starter-amqp` dependency on the classpath enables us to set up connectivity for Sleuth to send traces over Rabbit Queues.

 pom.xml
 ```xml